 Annik was born and raised in New Brunswick.
 She moved to Ottawa in 2013 to pursue her undergraduate studies in Psychology.
 Thereafter she studied the Program Canadien to complete her Juris Doctor degree and LLL. in June 2020.

-Annik is currently completing her articles at the firm.
+Annik was called to the bar in September 2021 .
 She is interested in family law because she loves to interact directly with people and is keen on helping others deal with stressful and emotional times.